mengqy2024/mengqy2022.github.io/_posts/2024-10-24-Comparative-genomics.md

 ## Beautification

 1. I would suggest saving the image as a pdf.
-2. Evolutionary beautification using Adobe Illustrator.
+2. Use Adobe Illustrator to evolve and beautify.
 3. Save images as needed.

 ## Result